amar47shah/compassionate-coding/text.md

 has been cruel both to people and to code, I want to tell you why you should try to be compassionate instead.

+# Code as Partner, Code as Child

+# It's 1s and 0s.
+But You're Not

+## hacking your attitude for a better day

+## hacking your attitude for a better career

 # A Passion for Legacy Code

 So now you know that it's good for you to try to like your legacy